 How are we getting on with our video studies?

 The reason we stress practising video editing but do not go into detail is because every software had differences.
-The approach and the execution within each package has enough differences to make detailed tuition a challenge.
+The software within each package has enough differences to make detailed tuition a challenge.

 Here’s an example of video editing differences